JDRomano2/ets_linux_tutorial/README.md

     c.
 Text editing using `vim`

-11. Extras: How to become a Linux master
+11. Next Steps: How to become a Linux master